 Should I Give Flowers?

 It is not mandatory to give flowers (or a plant) but it is a nice way to express your love for the person who passed.
 Condolence flowers can also bring comfort and love to the grieving family members.
 Flowers, in general, traditionally represent growth, new life and movement forward.
 The various flowers that are appropriate to include in a condolence arrangement are carnations, chrysanthemums, lilies, and roses.

 Should I Give a Gift?

-It not necessary to give a sympathy gift but it is acceptable and usually appreciated.
+It is not necessary to give a sympathy gift, but it is acceptable and usually appreciated.
 You can give a traditional card, flower, plant or food but there are other unique gift options you may want to consider such as a restaurant gift certificate, memorial stepping stone, photo album, memorial jewelry or a charitable donation in their loved one's honor.
 You can also offer up a gift of service to help them with daily chores or routines such as doing their grocery shopping or their laundry.